-Peru ranks fourth among the 12 megadiverse countries and is home to 70% of the world’s biodiversity.
+Peru ranks fourth among the 12 megadiverse countries and is one of the 17 countries that are home to 70% of the world’s biodiversity.

 Within this wonderful territory, the Madre de Dios region, also called the “Capital of Biodiversity of Peru”, is internationally recognized as one of the areas with the greatest variety of wildlife on the planet.
 Its forests are home to a surprising variety of plant and animal species, including those in danger of extinction such as the giant river wolf, the jaguar, the black caiman, the tapir or sachavaca, the harpy eagle, the giant anthill and macaws of various species.
 It’s in the heart of this extraordinary region that our REDD+ Brazil nut concessions conservation project is located.

 Generating knowledge about the importance of Amazonian forests is essential to contribute to the conservation and respect for their biodiversity.
 As part of our commitment to protect the value of our forests and with views to achieve the most prestigious international quality standards for our projects, in May of this year we carried out a new study of biodiversity.
 On this occasion, a group of researchers specialized in different branches of biology –herpetologists, mammalogists, botanists and ornithologists– headed towards Madre de Dios to enter the Brazil nut forests protected by REDD+ Brazil nut concessions project.
 The objective was to conduct an assessment of the health of the forests where the Brazil nut grows to determine their composition and richness, estimating the diversity of flora and fauna and identifying the main species according to their conservation status.